darrellsuggs/darrell.thoughts/_posts/2025-07-20-t0001-travel-logs-vacation-math.md

 $$

 $$
-\\text{where } N = \text{number of people}
+\text{where } N = \text{number of people}
 $$

 In this context complexity can mean several things.
 Stress or cost or even just moments of “grumpiness”.

 Let’s look at examples of how this works.
 For instance if I travel alone for some reason (occasionally for business) then N = 1.
-IN this case the formula says
+In this case the formula says

 $$
 \text{N} = 1, \text{ (i.e. just me)}
 $$

-Some text in here to separate it

 $$
 \text{Complexity} = 2^{(1) - 1} = 2^0 = 1